Mreg38/CIT114_Fall2021/Week 07 notes.md

    * TCP/IP -- Used broadly, the set of protocols, standards and utilities commonly used on the Internet and large networks.
    * Wide area network (WAN) -- A large network that is a collection of smaller networks separated by routers.
 The Internet is an example of a very large WAN.

+Virtual Private Cloud (VPC) - is a public cloud offering that lets a group establish its own private cloud-like computing environment on shared public cloud infrastructure.

+#### IP Addressing in your VPC

+IP addresses enable resources in your VPC to communicate with each other, and with resources over the Internet.

+By default, Amazon EC2 and Amazon VPC use the IPv4 addressing protocol.
+When you create a VPC, you must assign it an IPv4 CIDR block (a range of private IPv4 addresses).
+Private IPv4 addresses are not reachable over the Internet.
+To connect to your instance over the Internet, or to enable communication between your instances and other AWS services that have public endpoints, you can assign a globally-unique public IPv4 address to your instance.

+You can optionally associate an IPv6 CIDR block with your VPC and subnets, and assign IPv6 addresses from that block to the resources in your VPC.
+IPv6 addresses are public and reachable over the Internet.

+To ensure that your instances can communicate with the Internet, you must also attach an Internet gateway to your VPC.
+For more information, see Internet gateways.

+VPC can operate in dual-stack mode: your resources can communicate over IPv4, or IPv6, or both.
+IPv4 and IPv6 addresses are independent of each other; you must configure routing and security in your VPC separately for IPv4 and IPv6.

 IPv4 and IPv6 characteristics and restrictions
 |IPv4|IPv6|
 |---|---|